Olhalvo/BanHammer/README.md

 if you don't posses the permition to use it, you will be killed and struck by ligthing, as you are not worthy

 ## How do I download
-Like most stuff from github you can compile this yourself or just nab the newest release the plugin is also available on my spigot profile https://www.spigotmc.org/members/slaman123.952487/
+Like most stuff from github you can compile this yourself or just nab the outdated release the plugin is also available and updated on my spigot profile https://www.spigotmc.org/members/slaman123.952487/

 ## I have found an error, or your code just sucks
 In case any of these two or any variation of it applies, just open an issue or PR on a branch with your name